Saad Iskandar Abdel Masih: Life and first murders

 Saad Iskandar Abdel Masih was born in Asyut in 1911, the younger of two brothers.
 Little is known of his childhood, but Masih was regarded as a handsome young man who charmed the ladies.
 He worked at a cotton mill owned by his older brother, where he soon began an affair with a wealthy widow.
 Enticed by her riches, he killed her on an unspecified date in 1948, stole her money and then fled to Alexandria.

 Once he arrived, he rented a small cotton mill in the Jabal Nafeh area.
-To attract potential victims, Masih would place a chair on the sidewalk and wait, and when he spotted a young woman, he would often entice them either with premises of a job in the textile industry or simply with his good looks.
+To attract potential victims, Masih would place a chair on the sidewalk and wait, and when he spotted a young woman, he would often entice them either with promises of a job in the textile industry or simply with his good looks.
 Once inside his shop, he would proceed to kill them using knives or cleavers.
 For several months in 1948, numerous young girls and women were reported missing from the Alexandria area, but none of them could be conclusively linked to any single perpetrator.

 In early September, Masih decided to rob the house of his wealthy neighbor, a 90-year-old woman named Bamba.
 He knocked on her door, and Bamba, thinking that one of her sons had come to check in on her, opened it.
 Upon doing so, Masih put his hand over her mouth and dragged her inside, before he grabbed a nearby cleaver and struck her on the head.
 The woman cried out in pain, causing him to strike her again, definitively killing her.
 Masih then stole whatever money he could find, but on his way out, he came across a young woman, Qaquta, who lived on the ground floor.
 Curious about the scream she had just heard, she wanted to know what had happened, with Masih assuring her that Bamba was just praying loudly.
 He invited her inside, but when Qaquta turned her back on him, Masih struck her with the cleaver on the back of the head, leaving her for dead.

 Hours later, she was found by one of her sons and driven to the hospital, where she miraculously recovered and identified her assailant as the "brother" of Fatima, her neighbor.
 As a result, Masih, who had been portraying himself as the woman's brother, was arrested, but denied any knowledge of the crime.
 At his trial, Masih's lawyer managed to convince the counsel that his client had been erroneously arrested, successfully securing his release.
 For the next two years, Masih kept a low profile, and eventually the case faded from public memory.